Fallcon-Studio/TextBasedRoguelite/JOURNAL.md

 - 2025-12-15 05:14 UTC - Implemented the first playable prototype with procedural locations, combat, events, and CLI options (seed, steps, auto).
 Ran a seeded auto-play run to verify the loop.

 - 2025-12-17 02:19 UTC - Implemented frontier builder that stabilizes frontier size calculations and added placeholders for gatekeeper flow.

+- 2025-12-17 02:29 UTC - Added a Tkinter GUI entry point with panels for journal logs, status, inventory, and frontier choices, and updated the CLI to launch the GUI for interactive runs while preserving auto-mode.